badoo/Reaktive/README.md

     .subscribeOn(ioScheduler)
     .observeOn(mainScheduler)
     .threadLocal()
-    .doOnBeforeNext { values += it } // Callback is not frozen, we can updated the mutable list .doOnBeforeFinally { isFinished = true } // Callback is not frozen, we can change the flag .subscribe()
+    .doOnBeforeNext { values += it } // Callback is not frozen, we can update the mutable list .doOnBeforeFinally { isFinished = true } // Callback is not frozen, we can change the flag .subscribe()
 ```